tzraeq/vscode-eclipse-win-keybindings/README.md

-# Eclipse Keymap for Visual Studio Code
+# Eclipse Windows Keymap for Visual Studio Code

+Thanks to alphabotsec !

-This extension ports popular Eclipse keyboard shortcuts to Visual Studio Code.
+This extension ports popular Eclipse Windows keyboard shortcuts to Visual Studio Code.
-Eclipse key bindings are provided for Windows, Linux and macOS.
+Eclipse windows key bindings are provided for Windows, Linux and macOS.

 ## What key bindings are included?